onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 2. `signal_mobility_tension`

-   * Definition: a signal proportional to `DeltaS_mobility(m)` when the model’s outputs claim high opportunity but the encoded mobility descriptors suggest otherwise.
+   * Definition: a signal proportional to `DeltaS_mobility(m)` when the model outputs claim high opportunity but the encoded mobility descriptors suggest otherwise.
    * Purpose: encourage the model to keep claims about opportunity and mobility consistent with inequality and mobility data.

 3. `signal_constraint_fairness`